How AI is Transforming Go-to-Market - > Get the ebook

 Would an AI model be able to summarize this in one clear response?

-If the goal of SEO is getting found, then the goal of CSO is getting cited.
+If the goal of SEO is getting found, then the goal of CSO is getting citations.
 Both matter.

 4. Structure for Google and Chat-Friendly Search at the Same Time